-"downzoning" from the one unit per five acres allowed in the rural zone.
-To compensate landowners for this "downzoning," the Transfer of Development Rights (TDR) program was implemented.
+Lands designated as the Agricultural Reserve in the 1980 AROS Plan were in the Rural Density Transfer (RDT) zone.1 The development density within the RDT zone was one unit per 25 acres, a significant "downzoning" from the one unit per five acres allowed in the rural zone.
+To compensate landowners for this decrease in allowable density, the Transfer of Development Rights (TDR) program was implemented.
 This program established density "sending areas" and density "receiving areas."
 Property owners in the RDT zone could "send" their density to other areas in the county by selling their excess development rights to land developers in those specified receiving areas, who could then use this "bonus density" in their projects in the receiving areas.

-The number of development rights available to a landowner was based on the density of the Rural zone at the time: one right per five acres.
+The number of development rights available to a landowner was based on the density of the Rural Zone at the time: one right per five acres.
 Thus, an owner who owned 100 acres of land would have 20 development rights.
 Theoretically, these 100 acres could be further subdivided into four 25-acre lots, using four of those 20 rights, but would leave 16 rights to sell to a developer for a project elsewhere in the county.
 Or that owner could retain one right for their dwelling unit and sell 19 rights.

-The owners of land in the Ag Reserve were able to sell their development rights and still retain the title to their land without the need to carve small residential lots from a farm.
+The owners of land in the Ag Reserve could sell their development rights and still retain the title to their land without the need to carve out small residential lots from a farm.
 The sale of these rights could help finance farm equipment or make other capital improvements to the farm and offered an economic incentive to farmers to resist development pressure.

-In 2013 the Building Lot Termination (BLT) Program was created establishing a new land preservation tool for properties in the Agricultural Reserve.
+In 2013, the Building Lot Termination (BLT) Program was created, establishing a new land preservation tool for properties in the Agricultural Reserve.
 The BLT program effectively decreased density in the Agricultural Reserve by extinguishing the right to build a dwelling unit and transferring that density to Commercial-Residential (CR) and Life Sciences Center (LSC) zones.
 Acquisition of whole or partial BLTs is required for all optional method projects in the Commercial-Residential (CR) and Life Sciences Center (LSC) zones and an option for public benefit points in the Commercial-Residential Town (CRT) and Employment Office (EOF) zones.

-While the TDR and BLT Programs are effective tools to preserve farming, farmland and rural open space, there are some unintended challenges with these programs - including a reliance on private development to purchase development rights.
-Specifically, recent development applications have not elected to maximize density or pursued an alternative combination of public benefits and amenities to support incentive density, and therefore have not pursued purchase of TDRs or BLTs.
+While the TDR and BLT programs are effective tools to preserve farming, farmland and rural open space, they present some unintended challenges, including a reliance on private development to purchase development rights.
+Specifically, developers filing recent project applications have not elected to maximize density or pursued an alternative combination of public benefits and amenities to support incentive density, and therefore have not pursued purchase of TDRs or BLTs.

 While the TDR and BLT programs provide an opportunity for landowners to sell their development rights, the market to purchase these rights is not robust.
 Further, removal of the development rights reduces equity in the property, which can limit the ability for landowners to secure financing for continued capital and operational expenditures.
 These are important factors in the evolution of agricultural education and tourism activities, as these initiatives provide an opportunity for farmers to diversify their income and enhance the economic viability of continuing farming operations.